 Hopes that helped!

-Anonymous asked: Hey!
+Anonymous said: Hey!
 I'm thinking of an programmer/informatic profession.
 Do you think it would fit to my personality?

 I think, as an ISFJ, you could do well as a programmer.
 From what I’ve seen, it seems like the field attracts a lot of ISTJs, who enjoy the logical consistency offered in the job, but that ISFJs end up in the field as well.